mathewbushuru/webpack-restaurant-SPA/README.md

 ### Webpack

-I am also using my custom webpack config to bundle the source files.
+I am using my custom webpack configuration to bundle all the source files.
 You can check out my setup at `./webpack.config.js`.

 The CSS styling is also done from the entry point javascript file.
 To be able to import a CSS file into a javascript module, I am using `style-loader` and `css-loader`.
 For images, I am using  webpack's built in `asset modules` to dynamically incorporate it in the dist bundle.